tobiheim/teams-health-feature-monitoring/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The project includes a simple Power Automate solution to stay informated about the Microsoft Teams Service Health status and upcoming changes to service that may require admininstrator attention.
+The flow will fetch every 20 Minutes the latest updates of the Office 365 Service Health and the Message Center using the Office 365 Management API.

 ### Built With